Food: Cleaner Water, Fresher Air, Healthier Bodies.

 Program: Water

 Fighting for better water quality for Palestinian refugees was the reason that 1for3 started.
 Our first program, in 2012, established a water testing lab in the UN-run Aida refugee camp in partnership with a local community center, Lajee, and Tufts University’s Water: Systems, Science & Society program (WSSS).
 Water remains at the heart of our work.
-Since 2012 we have established portable water quality monitoring programs, constructed 45 rooftop gardens and greenhouses (which serve 300 people) built two community cisterns, replaced 30 roof-top water tanks to safeguard household water supplies, and led four delegations to build water testing labs and train technicians to test and monitor water that has led to upgraded infrastructure.
+Since 2012 we have established portable water quality monitoring programs, built two community cisterns, replaced 30 roof-top water tanks to safeguard household water supplies, established 3 community hydroponic gardens & led four delegations to build water testing labs and train technicians to test and monitor water that has led to upgraded infrastructure.

 Community Need

-The ongoing Israeli occupation interferes with the natural dependency between water, food, health, and education in the everyday lives of those living under it.
-Reliable sources of clean water impact the cultivation of food, which, in turn, affects the health and well being of individuals.
-When Palestinians are unable to grow their own food because of limited water and lack of arable land their health suffers.
-When children do not have a right to play and learn the entire family’s well being is at risk.
-Often, these innovative and sustainable solutions are generated by the community.
+The ongoing Israeli occupation interferes with the natural dependency between water, food, health & education in the everyday lives of those living under it.
+Reliable sources of clean water impact the cultivation of food, which, in turn, affects the health & well being of individuals.
+When Palestinians are unable to grow their own food because of limited water & lack of arable land their health suffers.
+When children do not have a right to play & learn the entire family’s well being is at risk.
+Often, these innovative & sustainable solutions are generated by the community.

 Program: Food

 The reality of food insecurity in the lives of Palestinian refugees is profound.
-Often the poorest and most marginalized members of Palestinian society in the West Bank, food insecurity for refugees has real-world, life-time long consequences.
-Among these are poverty: nutritious food in the local market is not affordable; illness: poor quality food increases hypertension and diabetes and shortens lifespans; and precarity: most produce comes from Israel meaning that access to it is at the whim of military occupiers.
-Expanding local food production (i.e food sovereignty) in refugee camps in an environmentally conscious manner can address these and other issues.
+Often the poorest & most marginalized members of Palestinian society in the West Bank, food insecurity for refugees has real-world, life-time long consequences.
+Among these are poverty: nutritious food in the local market is not affordable; illness: poor quality food increases hypertension & diabetes & shortens lifespans; precarity: most produce comes from Israel meaning that access to it is at the whim of military occupiers.
+Expanding local food production (i.e. food sovereignty) in refugee camps in an environmentally conscious manner addresses these & other issues.

-In addition to tangible physical benefits our food work supports the psychological health of refugee communities.
-From our years of experience working in urban growing we know that communally produced food provides mental health wellbeing to individuals and flexibility to society.
+In addition to tangible physical benefits our environment work supports the psychological health of refugee communities.
+From our years of experience working in urban growing we know that communally produced food & other outdoor activities provide mental health well-being to individuals & flexibility to society.
 It does this by expanding resiliency, gender equality, and trauma treatment, among others.